violabs-josh/kotlin-spring-angular/README.md

 # Kotlin + Gradle + Spring Webflux + Angular
 ![template-logos.png](docs%2Ftemplate-logos.png)

+## Use

+This template allows you to add Kotlin classes to the `jsCommon` module to be used in your angular classes.

+See `jsMain/src/typescript/io/violabs/application/app.component.ts`

 <div style="border: 1px solid #0f0f46; border-radius: 4px; padding: 12px; display: flex; background: #4ba1ef; color: #0f0f46;">
     <div style="padding-right: 8px">ℹ️</div><div>In IntelliJ and WebStorm, you can use the common objects
     within a template, but they will not be recognized by the IDE.